 The challenges the revolutionaries faced in creating a new society is investigated in this area of study, along with changes that led to compromises of revolutionary ideals, such the policy of 'terror until peace'.
-Important individuals such as Georges Danton, Jean-Paul Marat and Maximilien Robespierre are studied as well as the revolutionary experiences of social groups such as bourgeoisie, urban workers, peasants and émigrés.
+Important individuals such as Georges Danton, Jean-Paul Marat and Maximilien Robespierre are studied, as well as the revolutionary experiences of social groups such as bourgeoisie, urban workers, peasants and émigrés, along with the extent of continuity and change in French society 1774-1795.